 Short Version: WordPress sites require maintenance to keep the WordPress software, the site’s theme and the plug-ins all in sync.
 In addition, it’s very important to have a back up of your site that is stored off-site in case your site gets hacked.

-Two years ago YCL started the WordPress Maintenance program.
+Three years ago YCL started the WordPress Maintenance program.